aKaReZa75/aKaReZa75/README.md

         <a href="https://youtu.be/3QYfv7A7aMc">aKaReZa 124 – Embedded Systems Roadmap</a>
       </h3>
       <p style="margin: 8px 0 0;">
         Begin your embedded systems journey with clarity and purpose.
-This episode outlines a structured roadmap for mastering microcontrollers, communication protocols, hardware design, and project development.
+This episode outlines a structured roadmap for mastering microcontrollers, hardware design, and project development.
 Learn how to choose your specialization, follow curated playlists, and engage effectively with the community—ideal for learners seeking a scalable, goal-driven path into embedded engineering.
       </p>
     </td>
     <td width="360" valign="top">